dpater1986/website/content/blog/2024/nieuwjaar/index.en.md

 ---
-title: "A Fresh Start: Reflections on the Year and New Photographic Adventures in 2024"
+title: "A Fresh Start"
-description: "A newyear what is going to begin"
+description: "Reflections on the Year and New Photographic Adventures in 2024"
 date: 2024-01-01T08:00:00+02:00
 cover:
     image: nieuwjaar-cover.jpg